Smoke Alarm Regulations For Commercial Buildings

 - Dangerous goods premises

-Different states have different commercial building smoke alarm requirements, too.
+However, different states have different commercial building smoke alarm requirements, too.
 In Queensland, the Queensland Fire and Emergency Services helps owners/occupiers manage their compliance with the Fire and Emergency Services Act 1990 and the Building Fire Safety Regulation 2008.
 They do this through two important resources – The Fire Safety Management Tool for Owner/Occupier and the Advisory Notes – both of which are indispensable guides.
 Other states have similar systems.

 Are smoke alarms required in commercial buildings?

-The short answer is “yes.”
-Building owners or occupiers must make sure that Fire Safety Installations in a commercial building are in compliance with the law.
+In most cases, yes.
 Commercial smoke alarms and smoke detectors are an important fire safety installation.
 Along with other critical measures such as exit doors and standby power systems, smoke alarms in commercial buildings play an invaluable role in reducing the risk of death, injury or property loss caused by fire.

 What to look for in a commercial smoke alarm